nmfs-opensci/container-images/README.md

 ## Run with Binder

 Should work out of the box.
 Copy the Dockerfile into a repo and put the Dockerfile in the base or in a folder called `binder`.
-Then put this in a browser.
+Then put the url below in a browser.
 Note many of the Docker images are big and somewhat hairy to build.
 This might not work in binder.

 ```
 https://mybinder.org/v2/gh/user-name/reponame/main